publishpress/publishpress.github.io/docs/interface/index.md

 ---
 layout: page
-title: Interface
+title: User Interface
-description: "Documentation for the interface process"
+description: "Documentation for user interface in PublishPress plugins"
 permalink: /docs/interface/
 nav_order: 6
 ---

 # Interface

-Documentation for the UI elements.
+This is documentation for the user interfaces in PublishPress plugins

 ## Buttons

 ![Primary button](/assets/img/interface/primary-button.png)

-Primary button uses `button button-primary` classes along with CSS to override the default style from primary button from WordPress core.
+The primary button in PublishPress plugins uses `button button-primary` classes along with CSS to override the default style from primary button from WordPress core.

 Input type submit: